Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 In the end, he was lifted out of it by a knock on the open door.
 Steve Beckett joined him with a sympathetic expression.
 He was one of only a half-dozen people in the building, never mind the wider world, who knew exactly what sort of things were on the President’s mind tonight.

-“We’ve got them,” he said, shutting the door behind him.
+"We’ve got them," he said, shutting the door behind him.

-“Got them?”
+"Got them?"
 Sartori asked, sitting down on the arm of one of the twin cream couches in the middle of the room.

-“The APA’s NYC cell broke communications discipline: What happened to them in Manhattan panicked them.
-We pull on that loose thread, and they *will* unravel.”
+"The APA’s NYC cell broke communications discipline: What happened to them in Manhattan panicked them.
+We pull on that loose thread, and they *will* unravel."

-“Good.”
+"Good."
 Sartori returned to the *Resolute* desk and slid the finished letter across its surface.
-“Here.”
+"Here."

 Beckett read.
 His expression didn’t change much, but he nodded and gave Sartori a knowing look.
-“You put your soul into this one.”
+"You put your soul into this one."

-“He was a good man.
-Loved his nephew like life itself.”
+"He was a good man.
+Loved his nephew like life itself."

-“You didn’t kill him, Arthur.”
+"You didn’t kill him, Arthur."

-Sartori sighed, and transferred the letter to his out tray. *“Never* tell me that, Steve.”
+Sartori sighed, and transferred the letter to his out tray. *"Never* tell me that, Steve."

 Beckett said nothing.

-“...The… *other* matter?”
+"...The… *other* matter?"
 Sartori asked after a second.

-“Being addressed as we speak.”
+"Being addressed as we speak."

-“I suppose I should go to bed.
-Though I just *know* I’ll be woken up in the middle of the night by, uh... some crisis.”
+"I suppose I should go to bed.
+Though I just *know* I’ll be woken up in the middle of the night by, uh... some crisis."

-“...Yes, Mister President.”
+"...Yes, Mister President."

-“I don’t know how I’ll sleep, Steve.”
+"I don’t know how I’ll sleep, Steve."

 Beckett did something that would have been a smile, if it had reached his eyes.
-“I think you’ll find you rest more easily than you think.
-Good night, sir.”
+"I think you’ll find you rest more easily than you think.
+Good night, sir."

 Sartori nodded.
-“Good night.”
+"Good night."

 He was left alone again.
 True to his word, he retired to the bedroom suite, changed into his pajamas, and climbed into bed.
 The sky was still a little light outside and he lay there and considered it, certain that he wouldn’t rest as well as Beckett had predicted, and even more certain that he didn’t *want* to.